Promotion Review Committees

 Each college and department must have a standing committee on faculty status to advise the dean and department head.

-- Promotion and tenure committees will include at least three tenured faculty, and continuing-status committees should include three academic professionals with continuing status.
+- P&T committees will include at least three tenured faculty for all promotion and tenure reviews, and continuing-status committees should include three academic professionals with continuing status for all CS&P reviews.

 - In appointing departmental standing committees, consideration should be given to candidates’ involvement in GIDPs and other interdisciplinary units.
 When that involvement is significant, an outside faculty should be appointed to the committee.

-- Committee members or administrators who have coauthored substantial publications or grants with a candidate within the last five years should recuse themselves to avoid raising questions about the independence of reviews.
-If recusing committee members is not feasible, for example because of the size of the department, the committee must address the concerns about conflicts of interest in its letter.
+- Committee members or administrators who have coauthored substantial publications or grants with a candidate within the last five years must recuse themselves to avoid raising questions about the independence of reviews.
+If recusing committee members is not feasible because of the size of the department, please consult with the Vice Provost for Faculty Affairs before the committee begins review of the candidate.

-- Individuals who serve concurrently on departmental, college and/or University promotion and tenure committees must recuse themselves from voting on any case they have voted on in a prior committee.
+- Individuals who serve concurrently on departmental, college and/or University promotion and tenure committees must recuse themselves from voting on any case they provided a vote in an earlier committee.

 - Review committees' assessments are to be independent of the administrators whom they advise.
-Standing committees normally will meet without the administrator whom they advise, as noted in UHAP.
+Standing committees normally will meet without the administrator whom they advise, as noted in the University Handbook on Appointed Personnel (UHAP).

 The Provost will appoint University Promotion Committees to review Promotion Dossiers for faculty and Promotion Dossiers for continuing status following the appropriate UHAP provisions.
 These committees will advise the Provost in all tenure and continuing-status considerations.
 In accordance with University-level criteria, these committees will carefully and systematically review all pertinent materials provided by departments and colleges to ensure that high standards of accomplishment and professional performance are maintained.